yeyt97/AirDropPlus/readme.md

 6. Set the trigger method of the shortcut:
    1. Set it up in 'Settings-Accessibility-Touch-BackTap' to trigger with a double-tap on the back of the iPhone.
    2. The iPhone 15 Pro series can set it to trigger with the side button.
+7.Remove the limit on the number of files sent via Shortcuts (Not performing this setting will cause an error when sending multiple images)

+  iPhone - Settings - App - Shortcuts - Advanced - Allow Sharing Large Amounts of Data
 7. Functionality Testing:
     - **Send files**: